-Further amendments to the Skilled Immigration Act have come into force
+Further amendments to the Skilled Immigration Act have taken effect

-Overview of key changes from March 1, 2024
+Overview of key changes effective March 1, 2024

 Ausschnitt von einer Hand, die einen Reisepass und eine Karte festhält

-The amendments to the Skilled Immigration Act are intended to offer skilled workers from abroad better opportunities for training, study, and work in Germany.
-These measures are designed to combat the shortage of skilled workers in this country and increase Germany's attractiveness as a destination for qualified workers.
+The amendments to the Skilled Immigration Act are intended to provide skilled workers from abroad with better opportunities for training, study, and work in Germany.
+These measures are designed to address the shortage of skilled workers in Germany and to enhance the country’s appeal as a destination for qualified workers.

-The amendments to the Act will be implemented in three stages between November 2023 and June 2024.
-The second stage will come into force on March 1.
+The amendments to the Act will be implemented in three phases from November 2023 to June 2024.
+The second phase takes effect on March 1.
 These changes are summarized below:

-• The settlement permit is granted to skilled workers who have a residence permit as skilled workers after only three (instead of four) years.
+• The settlement permit is granted to skilled workers who hold a residence permit as a skilled worker after just three (instead of the previous four) years.

-Further information can be found in our information center and in our handouts for companies and advisors.
+Further information can be found in our information center as well as in our guides for businesses and for advisors.

-You can read the entire text of the law here.
+You can read the full text of the law here.

 The old town centre of Salzwedel at night.